CoreElectronics/CE-Makerverse-Motor-Driver-2ch-MicroPython-Module/README.md

 Rotates the stepper motor to the "home" position by reversing the currently accumulated step count.
 The motor will rotate at the RPM given by the constructor (default 10 RPM) or the last call to bipolarStepper.setRPM(RPM).

-Note that this is an "absolute" position - the step count does not reset after a full rotation but rather accumulates.
+Note that the step count does not reset after a full rotation but instead accumulates.

 eg: If the motor has undergone 3 full "forward" rotations calling bipolarStepper.returnHome() will result in 3 full rotations "reverse".

+This function will not "reverse replay" all previous steps, it will only rotate back to "home" in a single movement.

 ### bipolarStepper.forwardStep()